Monark

 Monark, also known as Cykelfabriken Monark AB and Monark AB, is a Swedish bicycle, moped and motorcycle manufacturer, established in Varberg, Sweden, in 1908 by the industrialist Birger Svensson.
-As of 2016, Monark is valued at 11.5 billion kr.
+As of 2016, Monark was valued at 11.5 billion kr.

 Company history

+In 1920, Monark produced its Esse model, which employed a British 172cc Villiers two stroke engine in a heavy bicycle frame.
+They gained popularity in Scandinavian countries because machines of this type were not required to be licensed, taxed or insured.
+In 1928, Monark hired Robert Ebe-Karlsson away from the Amal Carburettor Company to design a range of motorcycles using engines provided by the Blackburne motorcycle company.
+During this period, the Monark factory entered riders into enduro off-road events.

+In the wake of the economic depression during the 1930s, Monark stopped producing motorcycles in 1936 to concentrate on a 98cc motorbike.
+During the Second World War, Monark produced a military motorcycle for the Swedish army, using a reliable single cylinder engine.
+After the war, Monark resumed production of the 98cc motorbike which remained in production until 1950.

 In the 1950s, Monark had a successful record in off-road motorcycle competitions.
 In 1954 they entered 8 bikes in the International Six Days Trial, a form of off-road motorcycle Olympics.
-All 8 Monark riders finished with Gold Medals.
-In 1959, Monark's Sten Lundin won the 500cc motocross world championship.
-When Monark stopped racing, Lundin re-badged his Monark motorcycle as a Lito and recaptured the world championship in 1961.
-He dropped to third place in the world championship in 1962, finished second to Rolf Tibblin in the 1963 world championship and, third in the 1964 world championship.
+All 8 Monark riders finished with gold medals.
+In 1959, Monark's Sten Lundin won the 500cc Motocross World Championship.
+When the Monark racing team manager Lennart Varborn unexpectedly died during the 1960 season, Monark management made the decision to withdraw from Grand Prix racing.
+As compensation, Monark management allowed Lundin keep his race bike.
+Lundin rebadged his Monark motorcycle as a Lito and recaptured the world championship in 1961.
+He dropped to third place in the world championship in 1962, finished second to Rolf Tibblin in the 1963 World Championship and third in the 1964 World Championship.

 In 1961, Monark merged with Nymanbolagen, Uppsala, Sweden into Monark-Crescentbolagen or MCB.
 Monark is today part of Cycleurope, belonging to Grimaldi Industri AB.
 Monark is also a brand of Brazilian bicycles, related to the original Swedish Monark AB.

+Bicycle racer, Gösta Pettersson won the 1971 Giro d'Italia riding a Monark bicycle.

 The Cykelfabriken should not be confused with the Monark-Silver King, Inc., Chicago, IL, a manufacturer of classic bicycles from 1934 to 1957, (formerly the Monark Battery Company).
-Nor should it be confused with the Monarch Cycle Manufacturing Company, 1892-1899, Chicago, New York, San Francisco, Toronto, founded by John William Kiser.
+Nor should it be confused with the Monarch Cycle Manufacturing Company, 1892–1899, Chicago, New York, San Francisco and Toronto, founded by John William Kiser.